What is a Limited Liability Company?

 Your LLC must file an annual report to stay in good standing with the SOS.
 The report is due each year between January 1 and April 15.
 The SOS can administratively dissolve your LLC if you fail to file your report or pay any fees that are due.
 (Mo.
 Rev. Stat. §§ 35-8-208 and 209 (2024).)

 If you have a foreign LLC (located outside Montana), you must file your annual report by November 1 or your Certificate of Authority will be involuntarily revoked with no possibility of reinstatement.
-You would need to register again to do business in Montana.
+You'd need to register again to do business in Montana.

 Montana has a lot of great resources for new business owners.
 To get started, check out these government resources: